Hydraverse/hypy/README.md

 # Quick Start

-If you know what this is and just want to get going, just install:
+If you know what this is and just want to get going, install:

 `$ pip install git+https://github.com/hydraverse/hypy`